DigixGlobal/etc-redemption/guide/GUIDE.md

+[31/05] This guide will amended regularly with status updates.

 🚨 Redemption stage has not started yet, *snapshot* block set for 3,800,000

 🚨 DGDR will be redeemable after the *activation* block - to be announced!